 Gray Area Foundation for the Arts is a non-profit 501(c)3 organization tax-id 26-3383316.
-Your donations to this campaign are tax-deductible to the fullest extent allowed by law.
+Your donations to this campaign were tax-deductible to the fullest extent allowed by law.

 As of March 3, 2017, $534k has been disbursed from the #OaklandFire Fund.
 We have posted more detailed process information to our website here: http://grayarea.org/initiative/fire-relief-fund/Including an FAQ (Frequently Asked Questions) section and Timeline with details on topics including how allocations have been made, and what informed our decisions on which claims are eligible.
 The FAQ will be updated regularly as needed.

 Nearly all of those requesting assistance who fell into the Relief category have been served, with the most outstanding claims falling into the more complicated Recovery Family Tree category.
 We will continue to address these claims urgently.

 We know this is a challenging time, but you still may have an opportunity to get assistance from Gray Area.
 We want to remind you that the deadline to submit a claim for assistance is Tuesday, March 7, 2017 at 5PM PST.
 We urge those who might qualify for aid from the Family Tree category (biological family, significant others, artistic and/or business partners, and roommates) of deceased victims to complete this form.
 The form can be found here through the deadline: http://grayarea.org/initiative/fire-relief-fund/

 Program administrators are available during regular weekday business hours to answer questions for claimants over email or phone.
 You can always reach us at [email protected].

 As of February 13, $402k has been disbursed from the #OaklandFire Fund, with more being processed every day.
 We are continuing to be responsive online and offline with families coming in to visit us at Gray Area.